Inertial focusing of spherical capsule in pulsatile channel flows: Introduction

-While a number of studies have analysed the off-centre focusing of rigid spherical particles under steady flow by a variety of approaches, such as analytical calculations~\citep{Asmolov1999, Ho1974, Schonberg1989}, numerical simulations~\citep{Bazaz2020, Feng1994, Yang2005}, and experimental observations~\citep{DiCarlo2009, Karnis1966, Matas2004}, the inertial focusing of deformable particles such as biological cells, consisting of an internal fluid enclosed by a thin membrane, has not yet been fully described, especially under unsteady flows.
+While a number of studies have analysed the off-centre focusing of rigid spherical particles under steady flow by a variety of approaches, such as analytical calculations~\citep{Asmolov1999, Ho1974, Schonberg1989}, numerical simulations~\citep{Bazaz2020, Feng1994, Shao2008, Yang2005, Yu2004}, and experimental observations~\citep{DiCarlo2009, Karnis1966, Matas2004}, the inertial focusing of deformable particles such as biological cells, consisting of an internal fluid enclosed by a thin membrane, has not yet been fully described, especially under unsteady flows.
 Due to their deformability, the problem of inertial focusing of deformable particles is more complex than with rigid spherical particles, as originally reported by~\cite{Segre1962}.
 It is now well known that a deformable particle at low $Re$ migrates toward the channel axis under steady laminar flow~\citep{Karnis1963}.
 Hereafter, we call this phenomenon as ``axial focusing''.
 Recent numerical study showed that, in almost inertialess condition, the axial focusing of a deformable spherical capsule can be accelerated by the flow pulsation at a specific frequency~\citep{Takeishi2023}.
 For finite $Re$ ($> 1$), however, it is still uncertain whether the flow pulsation can enhance the off-centre focusing or impede it (i.e., axial focusing).
-Therefore, the objective of this study is to clarify whether a capsule lateral movement at finite $Re$ in a pulsatile channel flow can be altered by its deformability.
+Therefore, the primary objective of this study is to clarify whether a capsule lateral movement at finite $Re$ in a pulsatile channel flow can be altered by its deformability.
+The second objective is to clarify whether the $Re$-dependent equilibrium radial position of a capsule in a channel or traveling time are controllable by oscillatory frequency.

 At least for steady channel flows, inertial focusing of deformable capsules including biological cells have been investigated in recent years both by means of experimental observations~\citep{Warkiani2016, Zhou2019} and numerical simulations~\citep{Raffiee2017, Schaaf2017, Takeishi2022}.
 For instance, \cite{Hur2011} experimentally investigated the inertial focusing of various cell types (including red blood cells, leukocytes, and cancer cells such as a cervical carcinoma cell line, breast carcinoma cell line, and osteosarcoma cell line) with a cell-to-channel size ratio $0.1 \leq d_0/W \leq 0.8$, using a rectangular channel with a high aspect ratio of $W/H \approx 0.5$, where $d_0$, $W$ and $H$ are the cell equilibrium diameter, channel width, and height, respectively.
 They showed that the cells can be separated according to their size and deformability~\citep{Hur2011}.
 The experimental results can be qualitatively described using a spherical capsule~\citep{Kilimnik2011} or droplet model~\citep{Chen2014}.
 In more recent experiments by~\cite{Hadikhani2018}, the authors investigated the effect of $Re$ ($1 < Re < 40$) and capillary number $Ca$ -- ratio between the fluid viscous force and the membrane elastic force -- ($0.1 < Ca < 1$) on the lateral equilibrium of bubbles in rectangular microchannels and different bubble-to-channel size ratios with $0.48 \leq d_0/W \leq 0.84$.
 The equilibrium position of such soft particles results from the competition between $Re$ and $Ca$, because high $Re$ induce the off-centre focusing, while high $Ca$, i.e., high deformability, allows axial focusing.
 However, notwithstanding these recent advancements, a comprehensive understanding of the effect on the inertial focusing of these two fundamental parameters has not been fully established yet.